akshatasawant9699/Salesforce_ADLC_Whitepaper/README.md

 # The Agent Development Lifecycle (ADLC) - Complete Implementation

 This repository contains a comprehensive implementation of **The Agent Development Lifecycle** using two distinct approaches: **Python SDK** and **AgentforceDX**.
-Both implementations demonstrate all five phases of agent development from ideation to monitoring, providing developers with complete, production-ready solutions.
+Both implementations demonstrate all five phases of agent development from ideation to monitoring, providing developers with complete, production-ready solutions aligned with the official Agent Development Lifecycle paper.

 ## Overview